ceph/ceph/doc/rados/configuration/keyvaluestore-config-ref.rst

 ``keyvaluestore header cache size``

-:Description: the number of header cache, it just like "inode" in local
+:Description: The size of the header cache (identical to ``inode`` in the local
-              filesystem.
-The larger cache size will be help for performance
+              filesystem).
+A larger cache size enhances performance.

 :Type: Integer
 :Required: No